-This past February the President announced that the delivery of healthcare to America’s 300 million residents embraced more complexity that he previously realized.
-Only a few days before at the annual HIMSS conference former Speaker of the House John Boehner cast doubt on the ability of the President and Congress to repeal the Affordable Care Act (ACA) due to the disruption such a repeal would bring to our healthcare delivery system.
+This past February, the President announced that the delivery of healthcare to America’s 300 million residents embraced more complexity than he previously realized.
+Only a few days before, at the annual HIMSS conference in Orlando, former Speaker of the House John Boehner cast doubt on the ability of the President and Congress to repeal the Affordable Care Act (ACA) due to the disruption such a repeal would bring to our healthcare delivery system.

-The ACA evolved from tough negotiations among all healthcare stakeholders including physicians, provider organizations, life science companies, payers, and technology vendors.
-Such negotiations led to both intelligent and imperfect rules and incentives.
-In turn, the stakeholders adjusted their business models to optimize their revenue while working under the provisions of ACA.
+The ACA evolved from tough negotiations among all healthcare stakeholders, including physicians, provider organizations, life science companies, payers, and technology vendors.
+Such negotiations led to rules and incentives both intelligent and imperfect.
+In turn, the stakeholders adjusted their business models to optimize their revenue while working under the provisions of the ACA.

 Since its implementation, the ACA facilitated the healthcare coverage of more than 20 million Americans who previously had none.
 This access to healthcare originated from provisions in the Act that established insurance exchanges, subsidized premiums for the working poor, and expanded Medicaid coverage to those formerly ineligible.
 Currently, 32 states (including the District of Columbia) granted people access to medical care through state participation in Medicaid expansion (Families USA, 2016).